 Video on Demand, or VOD, is the most common type of IPTV broadcast.

-VOD is similar to Netflix or Disney+.
-You get to watch specific content whenever you want.
+VOD is similar to Netflix or Disney+ in that you get to watch specific content whenever you want.
 Behind the scenes, the IPTV service transcodes TV signals to ones that your streaming device can understand, often without paying a subscription fee.

-VOD is similar to DVR (time-shifted) content.
-It allows you to watch content after it’s been aired live.
+VOD is similar to DVR (time-shifted) content, allowing you to watch content after it’s been aired live.

-Next up is live broadcasting, a type of IPTV that’s similar to your local news report or Monday Night Football on ESPN.
+Next up is live broadcast TV, a type of IPTV similar to your local news report or Monday Night Football on ESPN.

-You log in at a specific time to catch live programming, and you usually get the content directly from the source, rather than a third party.
+You log in at a specific time to catch live TV channels, usually getting TV programs directly from the source rather than a third party.

 Finally, we have a category with a few names: live internet simulcasting, IP casting, or live IP.

-IP Casting is streaming content by someone other than the source.
-It can be completely legal if the third party has licensed the content.
+IP Casting is streaming content by someone other than the source, and it can be completely legal if the IPTV service has licensed the content.

-Pluto TV is one example of legal live IP that also offers on-demand video.
-It’s actually owned by Viacom, which has contracts for content usage and relies on ads that keep the service free to users.
+Pluto TV is one example of legal live IPTV providers that offer on-demand video.
+It’s actually owned by Viacom, which has contracts for content usage and relies on ads that keep the IPTV service free to users.

-A lesser known type of IPTV is something called “hybrid IPTV.”
-This combines traditional TV with IPTV in a single set-top box so that you can enjoy both with minimal effort.
+A lesser-known type of IPTV is something called “hybrid IPTV.”
+This combines traditional TV with IPTV in a single set-top box.

-The IPTV part of that service is similar to and may even be provided by the same sources you might use on your streaming device, Kodi box, or computer.
+The IPTV part of that service is similar to sources you might use on your streaming device, Kodi box, or computer.

 Is IPTV Legal?

-As long as a streaming service is willing to pay enough money, then they could end up with the rights to your favorite TV show.
+Many could be concerned about the third party providers.
+As long as the third party service is willing to pay enough money, they could obtain your favorite TV show’s rights.

-However, if they can’t reach an agreement, the rights expire, or the content owners would rather put it on their own streaming service (like HBO Max or Disney+), then you could be out of luck.
+However, if they can’t reach an agreement, the rights expire, or the content owners would prefer to put it on their own streaming service (like HBO Max or Disney+), you might not be able to find the desired content.

-If someone can’t find a way to watch the content they want, they may start considering alternative IPTV options that may not be entirely legal.
+If consumers can’t find a way to watch the content they want, they may start considering IPTV services that may not be entirely legal.

 You probably already know about some of the most popular IPTV services.
 Several are even owned by the biggest names in telecommunications.

-We already mentioned Pluto TV, which is available on a number of streaming devices and requires no configuration.
+Pluto TV was already mentioned above, which is available on several streaming devices and requires no configuration.

 Xumo is similar, offering both live TV and VOD.
-It’s owned by telecom giant Comcast.
-That means you don’t have to worry about legality or how long the service will last.
+It’s owned by telecom giant Comcast, so you don’t have to worry about the legality or how long the service will last.

 BBC’s iPlayer includes the channels BBC One, BBC Two, BBC Three, BBC Four, BBC News Channel, and CBeebies.
-It’s restricted if you live outside of the United Kingdom, but many people get around that by using a VPN like IPVanish.
+It’s restricted if you live outside of the United Kingdom.
+Still, many people get around that by using a VPN like IPVanish.

-Even YouTube offers its own live options with channels such as HGTV, TNT, and Nickelodeon on the lineup.
+Even YouTube offers its own live options, with TV channels such as HGTV, TNT, and Nickelodeon on the lineup.
 However, it’s not free.

-Whether you love British drama, anime, Disney movies, sports, or comic movies, you’re sure to find an IPTV service that fits your style.
+Whether you love British drama, anime, Disney movies, sports, or comic movies, you’ll find an IPTV service that fits your style.

 In fact, many streaming services now offer optional packages that give access to niche and live content.
 That means you don’t have to sign up for a separate service.

 It’s a bit difficult to recommend other IPTV services because new ones pop up all the time.
-Others go down because they’ve run into issues with the law, their providers, or ad buyers.
+Others go down because they’ve run into issues with the law, Internet providers, or ad buyers.

 First, you can install an IPTV add-on to enjoy live TV and video on demand directly within Kodi.
-These add-ons which may or may not be legal, depending on where you get it from.
+These add-ons may or may not be legal, depending on where you get them.

 IPTV add-ons for Kodi will only work if you have an account with the service and configure the add-on.
-Some may require you to install an additional plugin to make them work, too.
+Some may require you to install an additional plugin to make them work.

 The second option is to buy a fully-loaded Kodi box.

-A “fully loaded” Kodi box is an Android TV box that comes preloaded with Kodi, as well as many popular apps and add-ons – including several IPTV services.
+A “fully loaded” Kodi box is a set top box that comes preloaded with Kodi, and many popular apps and add-ons – including several IPTV services.

 While not all of the add-ons on fully-loaded Kodi boxes are illegal, some likely are.
 On top of that, some of the add-ons and apps are sub-par quality, which might make them more hassle than they’re worth.